 In the future we hope to actively manage our grassland using grazing animals.
 Compartments of the Country Park will be carefully selected and grazed seasonally to help keep the grass growth under control.
 This will also enable us to teach youngsters about where their food comes from and the wildlife benefits of farming.

 We are also going to add a nature reserve which will be a quiet area of the Country Park.
-We have already started to install some ponds and wet scrapes here, and hope our first inhabitants might move in during 2015.
+We have already started to install some ponds and wet scrapes here.
 There will be access for people and school groups, but no dogs here, as it will be a refuge for wildlife.